oci-landing-zones/terraform-oci-core-landingzone/templates/core-lz-full/README.md

-# Core Landing Zone Full Template
+# Core Landing Zone Full

 This template shows how to deploy an [OCI Core Landing Zone](../../) configuration with a full option showcase.
 It enables the main IAM, governance, security, observability, and networking options in one verbose template, with a practical default path enabled and alternate paths left commented in *main.tf.template*.